 However, too often with this route, that old furniture (especially if it is resin or poly-rattan for example) still ends up in a landfill.

-This isn’t always the best or only option, and since most of these items can be recycled or reused, there’s some great alternatives to just getting ‘rid’…
+This isn’t always the best or only option, and since most of these items can be recycled or reused, there are some great alternatives to just getting ‘rid’…

 Who can recycle your old garden furniture with?